Lymia/mkwebfont/README.md

 Many advanced CSS features are not supposed, you will be warned if you use these.
 As a basic rule of thumb, do not use `var(--xx)`, or special values like `inherit` or `revert` for font-related CSS attributes.
 Consider using a CSS generator like SCSS to help avoid this if at all possible.

 **WARNING:** Many of these warnings are not yet implemented in the alpha version.
 Additionally, some lesser used (but still common) functionality like support for the `style=` attribute is both unimplemented and does not have warnings.

+**WARNING:** This *edits* the webroot rather than simply using it as a reference.
+In general, this functionality is designed to be called as part of a build process, not called on a manually constructed webroot.
+For that use, the basic usage instructions are far more appropriate.

 ## License